Harrison Griffiths B.Sc.E, P.Eng.

 Our Associates perform on-site investigations to determine origin and cause of complex losses.
 Their process: examine and collect evidence, take on-site photos, interview witnesses, conduct testing in our lab and analyze data to produce technical reports that are clear and concise.

-Mr. Harrison Griffiths is an Associate with the Collision Reconstruction Group at -30- Forensic Engineering.
+Mr. Harrison Griffiths is a Senior Associate with the Collision Reconstruction group at 30 Forensic Engineering.
 He graduated from Queen’s University with a Bachelor of Science and Engineering (Mechanical) in 2012.
-He joined 30 Forensic Engineering in November 2015, where he performs investigations in relation to motor vehicle collisions and accident reconstructions of various types.
+He joined 30 Forensic Engineering in November 2015, and has since developed investigation expertise in relation to motor vehicle collisions and accident reconstructions of various types.
 Harrison has cultivated his knowledge of extracting electronic vehicle data, and has conducted several comparative experimental reconstruction tests.
 Harrison is recognized as a Professional Engineer in the Province of Ontario, and is a member of the Canadian Association of Technical Accident Investigators and Reconstructionists (CATAIR) as well as the Society of Automotive Engineers (SAE).

 SPECIALIZED PROFESSIONAL COMPETENCIES